shamil/graphout/README.md

 - Allow set interval per query
 - Write unit tests (if you can help, I'll be glad)
 - Create Upstart and Systemd service scripts
-- *Upon request*: add option in outputs configuration to filter queries
 - *Nice to have*: prepare a `puppet` module

 ### Quick start guide